gladstone-9/VeganFriendly_Fall2023/README.md

 | Free API                                                                     | Occasional overquerying block on account             |
 | Easy to use, setup, and switch out, APIs                                     | Not currently directly interfaced with Monday.com    |
 | Customizable                                                                 | Currently handles specific formatting of Excel Files |

+### Customizing Prompt
+Edit both files directly to customize.
+- **template.txt** sets the system prompt.
+System prompts allow developers to prescribe the AI's style and task within certain bounds, making it more customizable and adaptable.
+- **rules.txt** are prompts given to the model to refine the original output.
+Rules can be added or removed.